kflinderman/Hassio/README.md

 | [Xiaomi Mi](https://www.mi.com/global) | [Link](https://www.home-assistant.io/integrations/vacuum.xiaomi_miio/) | Yes | [Xiaomi Mi Robot Vacuum](https://www.mi.com/roomrobot) | |

 ## Custom Integrations
-These are the remaining items that I have runnin on my system.
+These are the remaining items that I have running on my system.
 Most are pulled from HACS, but there are one or two I have been working on myself.

 * [HACS](https://github.com/hacs/integration)
 * AppDaemon